RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 - [ ] DTD database @chunyuma _(may be skipped - depends on the changes in this KG2 version)_
 - [ ] XDTD database

 **NOTE**: As databases are rebuilt, `RTX/code/config_dbs.json` will need to be updated to point to their new paths!
-Push these changes to the `kg2integration` branch, unless the rollout of this KG2 version has already occurred, in which case you should push to `master`.
+Push these changes to the `kg2integration` branch, unless the rollout of this KG2 version has already occurred, in which case you should push to `master` (but first follow the steps described [here](https://github.com/RTXteam/RTX/wiki/Config,-databases,-and-SFTP#config_dbsjson)).

 ##### 3. Update the ARAX codebase: